 Makalu Base Camp Trekking 22 days itinerary details

-Our trek to makalu base camp (kbc) is a classical trek with 17 days itinerary compared to most walks in this region.
+Our trek to Makalu base camp (mbc) is a classical with 22 days itinerary compared to most walks in this region.
 The particular route is designed for world travelers who wish to hike in a more relaxed manner than take a look at this itinerary.
-However for travelers who wish to do this route quickly but are walking with limited time wise than ask us for tailor made itinerary.Day 1 Arrived at Kathmandu valley
+However for travelers who wish to do this route quickly but are walking with limited time wise than email us for tailor-made itinerary.Day 1 Arrived at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
 Our representative will give you information about further programs.

 We take scenic flight from Kathmandu to Tumlingtar airstrip.
 Tumlingtar is located at an altitude of 4,60m or 1,504 ft above sea level.
-Tumlingtar is a gateway to explore Makalu trekking.
+Tumlingtar is a gateway to explore Makalu Trek.
 We begin walking on a plateau for about 45 minutes after which the trek starts climbing gradually for approx 3 hrs to reach Khandbari camp above the village on large grassy fields.

 From Hururu, we move back to the ridge at 1960 m and trek through forests of huge rhododendrons just below the ridge line to a Mani walls.
 We continue along the ridge past a small stream to a single Sherpa house and tea shop.
 This is Mure, a spread-out village at 1980 meters that is inhabited by both Sherpas and Rais.

-We continue along the trail descending steeply from Num through the corn fields of Lumbang.
-Below the village, the trail drops very steeply through a jungle to a suspension bridge over the Arun River (660 m).
-From the bridge, we climb steeply to a primitive tea shop, then through corn and buckwheat field.
+Trek to Lumbang through the cornfields.
+Then the trail drops very steeply through a jungle to the Arun River (660 m) bridge.
+We climb steeply to a primitive tea shop, then through corn and buckwheat field.
 Moving along the rocky path and tiny terraces planted with corn and barley, we make a long, steep, rough climb to Sedua (1460m) where we stay tonight.